matter-labs/zksync-era/docs/specs/README.md

 Hi 👋, if you're looking for the specifications of the ZK Stack protocol, then you're in the right place!

-You will find the main content of our specs focuses on the zkVM, a register machine which serves to prove the state transition function of every hyperchain.
-These specs will provide a high level overview of the zkVM and a full specification of its more technical components (such as the prover, compiler, and the VM itself).
+You will find the main content of our specs focuses on the zkEVM, a register machine which serves to prove the state transition function of every hyperchain.
+These specs will provide a high level overview of the zkEVM and a full specification of its more technical components (such as the prover, compiler, and the VM itself).

 We also specify the decentralised consensus mechanism, and the hyperchain ecosystem including hyperbridging.